DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 " %}

 ## Write your Data Management Plan in Data Stewardship Wizard/ FAIR Wizard
-The DMP questionnaire is implemented in the DMP tool **Data Stewardship Wizard (DSW)**/ **FAIR Wizard* (DSW as software-as-a-service).
+The DMP questionnaire is implemented in the DMP tool **Data Stewardship Wizard (DSW)**/ **FAIR Wizard** (DSW as software-as-a-service).
 It is available on the following instances:
 * Researchers at NTNU, UiB, UiO og UiT can use the pilot instance [FAIR Wizard Norway](https://norway.fair-wizard.com/).
 The direct links on this web resource are linking to this instance.
 For support, contact your [local research data support](/pages/support_00_local_disc).
 * Life Science Researchers at all Norwegian institutions can use the [DSW instance provided by ELIXIR Norway](https://elixir.no/services-2/data-stewardship-wizard).
 To use the template, follow the advanced setup instructions.
 For support, contact the [ELIXIR Norway helpdesk](https://elixir.no/helpdesk).

 ## Start with a new DMP
-Simply said, the different plans you have worked on for your research projects over time are listed as “projects” in Data Stewardship Wizard/ FAIR Wizard.
+Simply said, the different plans you have worked on for your research projects over time are listed as **Projects** in Data Stewardship Wizard/ FAIR Wizard.
 So, projects are in some sense equivalents to DMPs that you are working on.

 After logging in for the first time, you will have to start by creating a project: Use the 'Start your DMP' shortcut or start from the Projects menu.
 It is recommended to choose a descriptive title for the project that makes it easy to identify it for later revisions.

 {% include image.html file="dsw_start.png" caption="Create a project: Use the 'Start your DMP' shortcut or start from the Projects menu. " alt="Screenshot side navigation" %}

-Projects/ planning drafts are auto-saved, details can be seen under “Projects” – last edited.
+Projects/ planning drafts are auto-saved, details can be seen under **Projects** – last edited.
 Management of your plans, editing, revisions, exports – it all starts here.

 ### Choose the right project template
 <code> The described setup refers to the pre-defined templates on FAIR Wizard Norway.
 For the ELIXIR Norway DSW instance, see instructions for advanced questionnaire setup.</code>